-A home improvement contract must contain the contractor's name, address, telephone number, and MHIC license number.
+A home improvement contract must contain the name, address, telephone number, and MHIC license number of the contractor.
 If a salesperson solicited or sold the home improvement, then the contract must also contain the name and license number of each salesperson.